 What Is a Sober Living Home?

 The state does not operate sober living homes, so they can be more luxurious than a traditional halfway house.
-They give people in recovery an ideal chance to get their lives back on track while staying in an environment that supports their recovery.
-You’ll live among people going through the same process as you, and staff provide structure and supervise meetings, but unlike rehab, you’re free to come and go as you please.
+They give people in addiction recovery an ideal chance to get their lives back on track while staying in an environment that supports their recovery.
+You’ll live among people going through the same process as you, and staff provide structure and supervise house meetings, but unlike rehab, you’re free to come and go as you please.
 There is a strong focus on finding work, getting educated and getting yourself into an appropriate living situation.

 The Importance of Aftercare in Addiction Treatment